 Acne is one of the most common skin conditions.
 The typical spots and lesions are caused by a hormonal imbalance, which leads to an increase in the production of sebum.
 The excess sebum causes the pores of your skin to be blocked, resulting in bacterial infection and inflammation.
 Acne often affects teenagers, as it is very common for hormonal changes during the teenage years to result in an excess of androgens, a sexual hormone which belongs to the group of steroids.
 If your androgen levels are too high, you are likely to develop acne.
 As boys and men generally have higher steroid-levels, they often suffer from more severe forms of the condition.
 Although acne is often regarded as a typical teenage problem, it can occur later and life and affects patients of all ages.

 There are numerous skincare products available, so choosing the right one can be difficult.
 If you are experiencing some light symptoms of acne, a pharmacist may be able to advise you on the best acne treatment.
 If your acne is severe or you consider your skin condition as an impairment to your quality of life, you should seek medical help from a doctor.

 If you would like to treat your acne, our online acne clinic allows you receive treatment quickly and without having to book an appointment with your GP.
 We will ask you to fill in a brief questionnaire to find out about the symptoms and severity of your condition, as well as your previous medical treatment.
 We will also ask you to upload two photos, so our doctor can assess your case properly.
 Our doctor will then prescribe either a topical treatment or an antibiotic to target the inflammation.

-If you are a female acne patient you may wish to consider taking a contraceptive pill.
+If you are female and you are looking for contraceptives, the contraceptive pill is a great choice that may also improve your acne at the same time.
 Due to the estrogen content, some combined oral contraceptives pill can lessen acne symptoms and improve your skin.
 If you are already taking an oral contraceptive, you can visit our contraception clinic for a repeat prescription.